Logan GoochSociology major

 Reporting for duty

-A sociology major with a cultural studies minor and a career concentration in law enforcement, Logan sings in the A cappella Choir, leads a discipleship group and was elected treasurer of the Student Government Association.
+A sociology major with a career concentration in law enforcement, Logan sings in the A cappella Choir, leads a discipleship group and is an active member of La Mosaic.
+Logan has also been elected treasurer, student body president and vice president of the Student Government Association.
 When he's not making donut runs with his roommates or pranking his RA by filling his dorm room with balloons, he's concentrating on learning all he can about becoming an "officer of integrity."

 A little detective work